Brexit & trade in the flour milling sector

 There would be an extremely serious local impact in the Republic of Ireland if tariffs were introduced in our sector, and notable effects on businesses in other Member States close to the UK – France, Belgium, Netherlands and Germany.

-Whilst the European milling industry recognises the importance of the European Commission maintaining the EU’s negotiating mandate as agreed by Member States, from the perspective of our sector there would be advantage in early agreement of at least an interim position with regard to trade, so that businesses can make plans with greater confidence.
+Whilst our sector recognises the importance of the EC maintaining the EU’s negotiating mandate as agreed by the Member States; from our perspective there would be advantage in early agreement or at least an interim position with regard to trade, so that businesses can make plans with greater confidence.